Chinese Labour Corps: Aftermath and legacies

-After the end of the war Chinese labourers were given transport back to China between December 1918 and September 1920.
+A bronze statue dedicated to the WWI Chinese labourers outside Gare de Lyon, Paris.

+Entrance, Chinese cemetery at Noyelles-sur-Mer.
+Above the arch are the characters 万古 (wàngǔ, 'eternity').

+After the armistice of 11 November, Chinese labourers, each identified by a reference number, were given transport back to China between December 1918 and September 1920.
+Around 5,000 to 7,000 of them decided to stay in France, and a disproportionate number of those who settled permanently in Paris, particularly in the area around the Gare de Lyon, came from Qingtian, a mountainous county in Zhejiang known for its history of overseas emigration.
+Despite representing only a small minority within the Chinese Labour Corps as a whole, Qingtianese migrants played an outsized role in shaping the earliest postwar Chinese settlement in Paris, forming the nucleus of later Chinese communities in Paris and France as a whole that would later expand through chain migration.

 The workers saw first-hand that life in Europe was far from ideal, and reported this on their return to China.
 Chinese intellectuals of the New Culture Movement looked on their contribution to the war as a point of pride – Chen Duxiu, for instance, commented that "while the sun does not set on the British Empire, neither does it set on Chinese workers abroad."
 The CLC had a major impact on the educated youth who came to France to work with them as interpreters, such as James Yen, whose literacy programmes under the auspices of the YMCA showed him the worth and dignity of the Chinese common man.
 He worked out a 1,000-character primer, which introduced basic literacy and became the basis of his work in China.
 Other Chinese intellectuals who worked with the CLC in France included Jiang Tingfu and Lin Yutang.

-Initially the members of the CLC were memorialised in the Panthéon de la Guerre which was painted between 1914 and 1918.
+After the war, the British government issued the British War Medal in bronze to all members of the Chinese Labour Corps who entered a theatre of war, while in France the members of the CLC were initially memorialised in the Panthéon de la Guerre which was painted between 1914 and 1918.
 The CLC was later "airbrushed from history" and became the subject of a documentary.

+For decades, the contribution of these Chinese men went largely uncommemorated, until military ceremonies resumed in 2002 at the Chinese cemetery of Noyelles-sur-Mer.
 The last surviving member of the CLC, Zhu Guisheng (朱桂生), died in La Rochelle on 5 March 2002 at 106 years old.
 He had also served in the French Army during the Second World War.